Animal field guide

 Tropical forests, woodland edges, savannas, river corridors, gardens, and fruiting trees fit Ring-tailed Coatis because food hides in leaf litter, trunks, branches, and soil.

-To find Ring-tailed Coati in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
+To find South American Coati in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
 You usually do better by working one good piece of habitat inside tropical forests, woodland edges, savannas, river corridors, gardens, and fruiting trees fit Ring-tailed Coatis because food hides in leaf litter, trunks, branches, and soil. than by covering too much ground.

 - Quiet marsh edges, reedbeds, river bends, or shallow wetland margins